 Ophelia is a very popular first name for females (#858 out of 4276, Top 20%) but a rare last name for all people.
 (2000 U.S. Census)

+Which version is better?with its variant forms and related girl names.
 Shown below is an analysis of the statistics of Ophelia and affiliated names.
-Ofelia is the only other popular variation form of Ophelia (#1120 in 2014) rated in the Top 2000.
+Ofelia is the only other popular variation form of Ophelia (#975 in 2015) rated in the Top 2000.
 These forms of Ophelia were popular with parents a century ago and have become significantly less popular since, with the form Ophelia becoming less fashionable.